VA Loan Closing Costs

 Missing the Funding Fee Exemption

-Veterans with service-connected disability ratings sometimes close without claiming their exemption because nobody asked the right question upfront.
-This is a preventable loss.
-Tell your lender your disability rating status before your loan application is finalized, not the week before closing.
+Veterans with service-connected disability ratings sometimes close without claiming their exemption because no one asked the right question at the start.
+Tell your lender about your disability rating before you finalize your application, not the week before closing.
+The exemption is confirmed through your Certificate of Eligibility, and your lender is responsible for checking it at the beginning of the process, not the end.

-We see veterans accept fees on a Closing Disclosure that should not be there.
-If a fee looks unfamiliar or large, ask what it is for.
-VA-experienced lenders know the list.
-Lenders who do not specialize in VA loans sometimes let non-allowable fees slip through on a standard fee sheet.
+We see veterans accept fees on a Loan Estimate that simply should not be there.
+Ask your lender to explain any fee that looks unfamiliar before you move forward.
+VA-experienced lenders know the non-allowable list.
+Lenders who process VA files occasionally sometimes let prohibited fees slip through on a standard template, and catching that on the Loan Estimate is far easier than catching it on the Closing Disclosure.

-Taking a Lender Credit Without Doing the Math
+Taking a Lender Credit Without Running the Numbers

 Questions to Ask Your Lender

-• Am I exempt from the VA funding fee based on my disability rating or DIC status?
+• Am I exempt from the VA funding fee based on my disability rating, DIC status, or a Purple Heart received at or before closing?

-• What is your origination fee, and is it the full 1% or less?
+• What is your origination fee, and does the 1% cover all lender charges or just the flat origination line?

-• Can you show me a Loan Estimate that separates the funding fee from all other closing costs?
+• Can you give me a Loan Estimate that separates the VA funding fee from all other closing costs so I can compare line by line?

-• What seller concession amount should I request in my offer to cover all fees?
+• What seller concession amount should I request in my offer to cover all loan-related fees and prepaids?

-• If I take a lender credit, what is the par rate versus the rate you are quoting me with the credit?
+• If I take a lender credit, what is the par rate compared to the rate you are quoting me with the credit applied?

-• Are there any fees on this estimate that fall under the VA non-allowable list?
+• Are there any fees on this Loan Estimate that fall under the VA non-allowable list?

 Frequently Asked Questions